microsoft/PartnerResources/_docs/Azure/Infrastructure/Azure Well-Architected Framework.md

 The Azure Well-Architected Framework is a set of guiding tenets that can be used to improve the quality of a workload.
 The framework consists of five pillars of architecture excellence: Cost Optimization, Operational Excellence, Performance Efficiency, Reliability, and Security.

-## Keeping Up

-{ Optional for new plans.
-Add latest updates, news, information; items here should be repeated below and are included here as a lightweight way to see what's new in the plan }

 ## Fundamentals

 * [Cost Optimization](https://docs.microsoft.com/en-us/azure/architecture/framework/cost/) (Self-Paced)